unit logo

 Cost Analysis (CFO122)

-Presented by Brenda Harrell, Gene Hoskins
+Presented by Brenda Harrell

 This session will provide information related to Cost Analysis department within F&A. Cost Analysis assists UF departments regarding effort and space reporting, myUFL entry of sponsored commitments, research payment, and development of F&A rate data.
 Participants will have the opportunity to take part in two activities intended to familiarize new fiscal staff payroll and effort commitments.